Shopify/remote-dom/README.md

 </html>
 ```

-And just like that, the `<span>` we rendered in the `iframe` is now rendered in the host HTML page!
-You can see a [full example of this example here](./examples/minimal-iframes/).
+And just like that, the text we rendered in the `iframe` is now rendered in the host HTML page!
+You can see a full version of this example in the [“minimal iframes” example](./examples/minimal-iframes/).

 ### Adding custom elements